-The household register file (D) must contain every household (selected + substituted + split off (longitudinal only)), also those where the address could not be contacted or which could not be interviewed.
-Cross-sectional D-files are intended to contain information on the households which are eligible at the current year of the survey.
-In particular, over-coverage and non-response occurring the year before which makes the households ineligible are not to be recorded in there.
+The household register file (D) must contain every household (selected + substituted + split off), also those where the address could not be contacted or which could not be interviewed.

-In the other files, records related to a household will only exist if the household has been contacted (DB120 = 11 (or DB110 = 1)) AND has a completed household interview in the household data file (H) (DB130 = 11) AND at least one member has complete data in the personal data file (P) (RB250 = 11, 12, 13 or $14 \Rightarrow DB135 = 1$).
+In the other files, records related to a household will only exist if the household has been contacted (DB120 = 11 or DB110 = 1) AND has a completed household interview in the household data file (H) (DB130 = 11) AND at least one member has complete data in the personal data file (P) (RB250 = 11, 12, 13 or $14 \Rightarrow DB135 = 1$).
 This member must be the selected respondent (RB245 = 2) if this mode of selection is used.

-The personal register file (R) must contain a record for every person currently living in the household or temporarily absent.
-In the longitudinal component (initial household), this file must also contain a record for every person that has moved out or died since the previous wave and for every person who lived in the household at least three months during the income reference period and who was not otherwise recorded in the register of this household.
+The personal register file (R) must contain a record for every person

+- currently living in the household or temporarily absent or - that has moved out or died since the previous wave or - lived in the household at least three months during the income reference period and who was not otherwise recorded in the register of this household.